 What happens after I sign up?

-Once you are signed up for the waitlist, you will receive a confirmation email within 48 hours.
-The confirmation email should have your waitlist ID number, your name, telephone number and email address.
-The waitlist ID number is where you fall on the waitlist based on when you signed up for the waitlist.
+Once you are signed up for the waitlist, you will receive a confirmation email.
+The confirmation email should contain a waitlist ID number, your name, telephone number and email address.
+The waitlist ID number is an auto-generated number and is does not indicate where you fall on the waitlist.
+It is simply a placeholder number.

 When will I be called?

-Once we have an available appointment and reach your spot on the waitlist, a member of the Ready Team will notify you by calling you from the number (828)419-0095.
+Once we have an available appointment and reach your spot on the waitlist, you will be notified by phone, email, and text that an appointment is available for you.
+This notificaiton will come from Buncombe County and from the number (828) 419-0095.

 What happens if I miss the call?

-If you miss the call, you can call 250-5000 with your wait list number, and if an appointment is available, the next available appointment will be scheduled.
+If you miss the call, you can call us back at (828) 419-0095 with your wait list number, and if an appointment is available, the next available appointment will be scheduled.